 Agribusiness | Agricultural and Resource Economics | Agriculture | Asian Studies | Rural Sociology | Sustainability | Work, Economy and Organizations

 Dosch, Emma, "Validating the Culture of Agriculture: Farmers Groups and Organic Agriculture Mitigating Rural to Urban Migration in Bhutan" (2011).
 Independent Study Project (ISP) Collection.
-Paper 1064.
+1064.